pydanny/django-profiletools/docs/index.rst

 * Lazy loading of your authenticated `profile` record across the `request` object lifetime.
 That means in the Python code and the templates.
 * Name your profile model anything you want in `settings.AUTH_PROFILE_MODULE`.
+* Prebuilt views and forms to go along with your custom profile model.

 Installation
 ------------